Facebook Pixel Welcome to UCLA AUD! Apply by January 6, 2025 for our MArch, MSAUD, and MA/PhD programs Opens a new window

 Assistant Professor

-Cristóbal Amunátegui specializes in the history of early modern and modern European architecture.
-His recent research investigates architecture’s intersections with art, trade, and technology in nineteenth-century France, focusing on emerging modalities of patronage and representation during France's transition from the Second Empire to the Third Republic.
-Other research and teaching interests include the early modern history of techniques, modernism and its twentieth-century corollaries in architecture, and the history of nineteenth- and twentieth-century historiography across disciplines.
-He is currently working on a book manuscript on the relationship between buildings, crowds, and speculation in 1860s-80s France.
+Cristóbal Amunátegui is a historian of early modern and modern European architecture.
+His recent research investigates the intersection between architecture, crowds, and trade in eighteenth- and nineteenth-century France.
+Other theoretical interests include the reception of art-historical methods in architectural history, and the history of nineteenth- and twentieth-century historiography across disciplines.
+He is currently working on a book manuscript on the relationship between buildings, gambling, and speculation in 1860s-80s France.

-Amunátegui’s essays and book reviews have appeared in AA Files, Faktur, and Critical Inquiry among others.
+Amunátegui’s essays and book reviews have appeared in Grey Room, Critical Inquiry, Faktur, and AA Files, among others.
 His past editorial work includes the journal Potlatch (Columbia GSAPP), and a membership on the editorial board of the architecture quarterly ARQ (Santiago, Chile).
 He has previously taught at Columbia University and the Pontifical Catholic University of Chile.
 In 2011 Amunátegui co-founded the office Amunátegui Valdés, which comprises the architectural work he and Alejandro Valdes have developed since 2004.

 Related topics